adypicolo/adypicolo/README.md

 I have hands-on experience in Python development, system administration, automation, and backend engineering.
 Currently exploring **AI, DevOps, and scalable system design**.

-When I'm not coding, I mentor peers in C++ OOP, optimize Minecraft servers, or contribute to open-source projects.
+When I'm not coding, I mentor peers in C++ OOP or contribute to open-source projects.

 ---